ait-vgl/OpenCCTV/README.md

 OpenCCTV
 ========
 The main goal of the OpenCCTV project is to provide a Video Analytic platform for CCTV camera base security solutions.
 OpenCCTV platform consists of a middleware and a Web application that enables integration of Video Management Systems (VMSes) with Video Analytics.
-We anticipate develop the system to support VMSes such as Milestone, Zoneminder, OpenVSS etc. With this platform users will be able to execute their own Video Analytics on a distributed server apart from the VMSes and send Video Analytic results back to VMSes or write them to a user preferred database.
+We anticipate develop the system to support VMSes such as Milestone®, Zoneminder, OpenVSS etc. With this platform users will be able to execute their own Video Analytics on a distributed server apart from the VMSes and send Video Analytic results back to VMSes or write them to a user preferred database.

 Why did we start this project?
 ------------------------------